 On a day when the results of the “B” sample for top woman marathon runner Rita Jeptoo were awaited, officials said they had done enough to tackle the problem of doping in the sport and warned that any athletics agents implicated in the scandal would be struck off the list of managers of Kenyan runners.

 “In the last five years we have either punished through suspension or warnings 32 athletes.
+If you compared that with athletes who have been punished by other federations, such as Russia or China, we are nowhere near.

 “But, nevertheless, we cannot say that because those numbers are few, we have to be relaxed in the fight against the menace,” said Kiplagat.